By Daniela Frendo, Epicure & Culture Contributor

 It was this encounter with flawed volunteer programs that prompted the couple to take action and become change agents in the volunteer travel industry.Transformative #travel meets responsible #tourism.
 Here's how Click To Tweet

-Explains Kathryn, “We avoid partnering with programs who do not serve a true need in the community.
+Explains Kathryn, “We avoid partnering with programs that do not serve a true need in the community.
 We also take great care to ensure that our partners are transparent and ethical in the way they conduct their projects.
-Unearth the World seeks out partners that prioritize our values: learning, empathy, reciprocity and respect.”
+Unearth the World seeks out partners that prioritize our values: learning, empathy, reciprocity, and respect.”

 So how does Unearth the World work towards implementing meaningful and sustainable voluntary work?